10 Characteristics of Successful People

 Success is not the key to happiness.
 Happiness is the key to success.
 If you love what you are doing, you will be successful.— Albert Schweitzer

 10 Characteristics of Successful People:

 1. They surround themselves with like-minded people.
-Successful people are well aware that the people they choose to spend their time with have a great influence in the kind of people they become.
+Successful people are well aware that the people they choose to spend their time with have a great influence on who they become.

 Successful people choose to spend time with people who are moving forward in their lives and who are determined to make the most of their talents and skills.

-Being around these kinds of people encourages and energizes them to press on in their own lives and to make the most of their own skills and talents.
+Being around these kinds of people encourages and energizes them to press on in their own lives and to make the most of their own gifts and abilities.

 2. They enjoy what they do.
 Successful people have a passion that is evident and it propels them to excel at what they do.
 You meet these people and you have a sense that they're exactly where they're supposed to be.

 It may not be where they want to be ten or even five years from now, but it's where they know they should be today in order to move on to where they want to be later.

 Fulfilling their current role is part of their “life script,” and this gives their life meaning and purpose.

 3. They work hard.
 Successful people get up early.
 Many believe their most productive time of the day is early morning and they're at their desks tackling their work before most people have stepped into their morning shower.
 They understand that getting up early gives them a head start on the day and an edge over their competitors.